CodeReclaimers/neat-python/docs/module_summaries.rst

       Creates a new gene via :term:`crossover` - randomly inheriting attributes from its parents.
 The two genes must be :term:`homologous`, having the same :term:`key`/id.

-      :param object gene2: The other gene.
+      :param gene2: The other gene.
+      :type gene2: :datamodel:`instance <index-48>`
       :return: A new gene, with the same key/id, with other attributes being copied randomly (50/50 chance) from each parent gene.
       :rtype: :pygloss:`object`